mo-abdulai/coinnest/README.md

-# CryptoWorld
+# CryptoNest

-CryptoWorld is a React.js-based web application that provides comprehensive insights into the world of cryptocurrencies.
-With a sleek user interface powered by the Ant Design framework, CryptoWorld integrates data from various sources including the CoinRanking API, Rapid API, and Microsoft Bing Search API to offer users a holistic view of the crypto market.
+CryptoNest is a React.js-based web application that provides comprehensive insights into the world of cryptocurrencies.
+With a sleek user interface powered by the Ant Design framework, CryptoNest integrates data from various sources including the CoinRanking API, Rapid API, and Microsoft Bing Search API to offer users a holistic view of the crypto market.

 ## Features